 If there’s any day that should be etched into your memory forever, it’s your wedding day.
 After all, it’s a day that you’ve been looking forward to for years.
 You’ve put hours and hours of time into planning every single detail.
-You’ve chosen the perfect venue, picked the best decorations, and ordered your favorite flowers.
+You’ve chosen the perfect venue, picked the best decorations, and ordered your favourite flowers.
 Family and friends have come from miles away to celebrate with you, many even playing a part in the ceremony.
 You’re dressed to the nines, of course, as is your soon-to-be spouse.

 Photos may suffice for all these things, but what about the ceremony?
 What about the exchanging of vows, the kiss, and the cutting of the cake?
 Of course, you’d want to remember such an event!
 Sure, you can rely on your memory.
 But wouldn’t you want a way to commemorate the event and see it from another point of view?